Philosophy

 Architecture: Core + Extensions

 tui-dispatch follows a layered architecture.
-The core is minimal; everything else is opt-in.
+The core is minimal; if you want the bare minimum, use tui-dispatch-core.

 Layer 0: Core primitives